 How does salvation protect our minds?
 Our salvation gives us reconciliation, peace with God.
-Philippians 4:7 says "And the peace of God, which surpasses all understanding, will guard your hearts and your minds through Christ Jesus."
+Philippians 4:7 says "And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus."
 The peace of God protects our minds.
-Our minds can be at rest in the midst of any circumstance because our salvation is an accomplished fact; it is secure for all eternity.
+Our minds can be at rest in the midst of any circumstance because our salvation is a done deal; it's an accomplished fact; our peace with God is secure for all eternity.

-Referring to His sheep, Jesus said "I give them eternal life, and they shall never perish; neither shall anyone snatch them out of My hand" (John 10:28).
+Referring to His sheep, Jesus said "I give them eternal life, and they shall never perish; no one will snatch them out of My hand" (John 10:28).
 As His sheep who hear and follow His voice, our redemption, our salvation, is secure forever.
-May we stand amazed that He has chosen us; that He has redeemed us; that no man can pluck us out of His hand.
+May we stand amazed that He has chosen us; that He has redeemed us; that no man can pluck us out of His hand!
 May this assurance protect our minds as we prepare to engage in battle with the great deceiver.
-Because of the substitutionary death and resurrection of Jesus Christ, our ultimate victory is assured.
+Because of our salvation through the substitutionary death and resurrection of Jesus Christ, our ultimate victory is assured!

-Let's come into His presence today, thankful that we have been given a helmet of salvation to guard our minds.
+Let's come into His presence today, thankful that we have been issued a helmet of salvation to guard our minds.
 Let's ask Him to help us keep our minds sharp, being sober and watchful, because our enemy is always on the prowl looking for moments of weakness (1 Peter 5:8).
-Let's ask God to confirm to us the security and surety of our salvation, and then use that as a truth point to expose our enemy's deceptions and schemes.
+Let's ask God to confirm to us the security and surety of our salvation, and then use that as a reference point to expose our enemy's deceptions and clever schemes.